allinspiration/allin-passionbot/README.md

 ## Anatomy of a script

-When you created your hubot, the generator also created a `scripts` directory.
-If you peek around there, you will see some examples of scripts.
+If you peek around the script golder, you will see some examples of scripts.
 For a script to be a script, it needs to:

-* live in a directory on the hubot script load path (`src/scripts` and `scripts` by default)
+* live in a directory on the bot script load path (`src/scripts` and `scripts` by default)
 * be a `.coffee` or `.js` file
 * export a function